Following up on my last post about free online writing courses, here are the most transformative paid online writing courses I’ve taken.

 Instructor: Nicole Breit (course info)

-In Nicole’s course, I wrote my first-ever lyric essay, “HEAR ME,” which was published in PRISM international, reprinted in the Festival of Literary Diversity’s 2019 conference program, and is now available for the first time online in the Lit Mag Love anthology.
+In Spark Your Outlier Story, I wrote my first-ever lyric essay, “HEAR ME,” which was published in PRISM international, reprinted in the Festival of Literary Diversity’s 2019 conference program, and is now available for the first time online in the Lit Mag Love anthology.
 Another lyric essay I wrote in the course was a finalist for Creative Nonfiction’s “Let’s Talk About Sex!” issue.
-I’ve taken this course three times now and always find it amazing how quickly I can write and edit a polished essay in her class.
+I’ve taken this course three times now and always find it amazing how quickly I can write and revise a polished essay in her class.

 Nicole also teaches a course, “Spark Your Visual Story,” about visual forms like the photo essay, diptych and triptych, and the decentered hermit crab essay.
 Her feedback is incredibly gentle yet direct and actionable.
 I highly recommend working with her!